pytorch/pytorch/docs/source/notes/autograd.rst

 the Vector-Jacobian Product :math:`VJP : V → (W^* → V^*)` is a linear map from :math:`W^* → V^*` (explained in `Chapter 4 of Dougal Maclaurin’s thesis <https://dougalmaclaurin.com/phd-thesis.pdf>`_).

-The negative signs in the above VJP computation are due to conjugation.
-The first vector in the output returned by VJP for a given cotangent is a covector (:math:`\in ℂ^*`), and the last vector in the output is used to get the result in :math:`ℂ` since the final result of reverse-mode differentiation of a function is a covector belonging to :math:`ℂ^*` (explained in `Chapter 4 of Dougal Maclaurin’s thesis <https://dougalmaclaurin.com/phd-thesis.pdf>`_).
+The negative signs in the above `VJP` computation are due to conjugation.
+The first vector in the output returned by `VJP` for a given cotangent is a covector (:math:`\in ℂ^*`), and the last vector in the output is used to get the result in :math:`ℂ` since the final result of reverse-mode differentiation of a function is a covector belonging to :math:`ℂ^*` (explained in `Chapter 4 of Dougal Maclaurin’s thesis <https://dougalmaclaurin.com/phd-thesis.pdf>`_).

-**What happens if I call :func:`torch.autograd.backward` on a complex scalar?**
+**What happens if I call backward() on a complex scalar?**
 *******************************************************************************

 The gradient for a complex function is computed assuming the input function is a holomorphic function.
-This is because for general :math:`ℂ → ℂ` functions, the Jacobian has 4 real-valued degrees of freedom (as in the :math:`2x2` Jacobian matrix above), so we can’t hope to represent all of them with in a complex number.
+This is because for general :math:`ℂ → ℂ` functions, the Jacobian has 4 real-valued degrees of freedom (as in the `2x2` Jacobian matrix above), so we can’t hope to represent all of them with in a complex number.
-However, for holomorphic functions, the gradient can be fully represented with complex numbers due to the Cauchy-Riemann equations that ensure that :math:`2x2` Jacobians have the special form of a scale-and-rotate matrix in the complex plane, i.e. the action of a single complex number under multiplication.
+However, for holomorphic functions, the gradient can be fully represented with complex numbers due to the Cauchy-Riemann equations that ensure that `2x2` Jacobians have the special form of a scale-and-rotate matrix in the complex plane, i.e. the action of a single complex number under multiplication.
 And so, we can obtain that gradient using backward which is just a call to `vjp` with covector `1.0`.